carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 - "What software is recommended for clustering protein families?"
 - "What is GET_HOMOLOGUES?"
 objectives:
-- "Cluster orthologous proteins from GenBank (gbk) files"
+- "Cluster orthologous proteins from GenBank (.gbk) files"
 - "Explore clusters using GET_HOMOLOGUES suit of tools"
 - "Understand basic pangenomics metrics"
 keypoints: